-This page lists the Kindle books and other items you have purchased.
-Mousing over the Actions... button next to a title displays options.
-Select "Deliver to My..." and select your device name from the dropdown list.
-(The device name is listed in the upper left corner of your Kindle's Home screen.)
-The content is immediately transferred to the device you chose and should now appear in Home on the device.
+Scroll down to the section entitled "Your Orders."
+This lists the Kindle books and other items you have purchased.
+Clicking the "+" sign next to a book title expands the item's window.
+(The device name is listed in the upper left corner of the device's Home screen.)